A Survey of Approximability Results for Traveling Salesman Problems using the TSP-T3CO Definition Scheme: Review of Approximability Results

-An overview of approximability and inapproximability results is given in Table~\ref{table.standardTSP}.
 Most importantly, the ``standard'' TSP with metric edge costs and on a complete graph can at best be approximated with a ratio of $123/122$~\cite{KLS2015}.
 The first algorithm giving an upper bound better than $3/2$ for the same variant was presented~\cite{karlin2021slightly}, which is considered a major breakthrough.
 If more restrictions are imposed on the values of the edge costs, so required to be euclidean or given by a graphic metric of a planar graph, then the ``standard'' TSP can be approximated arbitrarily closely \ie with a ratio of $1+\epsilon$ in polynomial time.
 Finally, note that the following holds:

 \begin{fact} The following two \tico variant definitions are equivalent:

 Thus, any results that apply to one, also transfer to the other. \end{fact}

 However, there is a subtle difference between \emph{planar} and \emph{subset planar} metric spaces in the last two entries of Table~\ref{table.standardTSP}.
 The first of the two is equivalent to $\langle =1\,|\,\geq 1\,|\,\text{circuit; planar; undirected}\,|\, c : E \mapsto \mathbb{R}_{\geq 0} \,|\, \min c(\sol) \rangle$, whereas the latter is equivalent to $\langle =1\,|\,\geq d(v) \in \{0,1\}\,|\,\text{circuit; planar; undirected}\,|\, c : E \mapsto \mathbb{R}_{\geq 0} \,|\, \min c(\sol) \rangle$ for some characteristic function $d$ indicating some subset $S$ of the nodes.
 The latter problem is also called planar Subset TSP or planar Steiner TSP.
 Note that the graph induced by $S$ generally does not yield the same shortest path distances and it might not be possible to generate the metric by a planar graph on $S$.